kubevela/kubevela/README.md

 KubeVela is the platform engine to create *PaaS-like* experience on Kubernetes, in a scalable approach.

+For platform builders, KubeVela serves as a framework that empowers them to create user friendly yet highly extensible platforms at ease.
+In details, KubeVela relieves the pains of building such platforms by doing the following:

+- Application Centric.
+KubeVela enforces an **application** concept as its main API and **ALL** KubeVela's capabilities serve for the applications' requirements only.
+This is achieved by adopting the [Open Application Model](https://github.com/oam-dev/spec) as the core API for KubeVela.

+- Extending Natively.
+An application in KubeVela is composed of various modularized components (named: services).
+  Capabilities from Kubernetes ecosystem can be added to KubeVela as new workload types or traits through Kubernetes CRD registry mechanism at any time.

+- Simple yet Extensible Abstraction Mechanism.
+KubeVela introduced a templating engine (supports [CUELang](https://github.com/cuelang/cue) and more) to abstract user-facing schemas from the underlying Kubernetes resources.
+KubeVela provides a set of built-in abstractions to start with and the platform builders are free to modify them at any time.
+  Abstraction changes take effect at runtime, neither recompilation nor redeployment of KubeVela is required.

+With KubeVela, platform builders now finally have the tooling support to design and ship any new capabilities to their end-users with high confidence and low turn around time.

+For developers, such platforms built with KubeVela will enable them to design and ship their applications to Kubernetes with minimal effort.
+Instead of managing a handful infrastructure details, a simple application definition is all they need, following an developer centric workflow that can be easily integrated with any CI/CD pipeline.

 ## Community

 - Slack:  [CNCF Slack](https://slack.cncf.io/) #kubevela channel